-The Small Business Development Center continued to achieve strong results in 2014.
-For the year, the SBDC met with 242 clients providing just under 2,800 hours of consulting.
-SBDC clients reported starting or purchasing 19 businesses as well as creating or retaining 137 jobs.
-Clients also received financing of over $8.25 million.
-The amount of financing obtained by clients is more than 50% higher than financing received in any of the last five years.
-These results were achieved in spite of reduced staffing and funding.
+The Small Business Development Center continued to achieve strong results in 2017.
+For the year, the SBDC met with 212 clients providing just under 3,500 hours of consulting.
+SBDC clients reported starting or purchasing 24 businesses as well as creating or retaining 193 jobs.
+Clients also received financing of over $9 million.

 Here are some of the local businesses we've helped to get started on their journey to success:

 Emily KornsUptown Works, LLCOn the DiamondSomerset, PA Somerset CountyIndustry:Co-Working Space – Real Estate

 Additional Partners: Somerset County Economic Development Council (SCEDC), Startup Alleghenies, Somerset County

 Emily Korns had a goal in mind when starting Uptown Works, a co-working space on the Diamond in Somerset.
 That goal: make Uptown Somerset awesome!
 The idea came to the her as a result of spending several years conducting business out of her home and in coffee shops, libraries, and restaurants.
 Unfortunately, these places are not open 24/7, provide no printing services, offer spotty Wi-Fi, and have inadequate privacy for calls.
 Emily started thinking about the idea of a shared co-working space and spoke with different people to see if it would spark their interest.
 Her research culminated in a thoughtful, determined decision: “Ok, I’ll do it.”